Deeraj-G/cli-changelog/README.md

 # Create a symlink in a directory in your PATH
 ln -s "$(pwd)/src/cli.py" ~/.local/bin/git-changelog

+# Copy the .env file to the same directory
+cp .env ~/.local/bin/

 # Add ~/.local/bin to PATH if not already there
 echo 'export PATH="$HOME/.local/bin:$PATH"' >> ~/.bashrc  # or ~/.zshrc